MohammadRDelavar/RF_MOPSO/README.md

 # RF_MOPSO
 These functions are included the "Random Forest" and the hybrid Random Forest and Multi-Objective Particle Swarm Optimization ("RF_MOPSO") to predict the targets as learning approach and find the optimal parameters of a multi-feature process, respectively.
 The example of this version is a drilling process prediction and optimization.
+Instruction to use the codes:

+The Random Forest and hybrid RF_MOPSO algorithms are run via "Random_Forest.m" and "example_final.m" files, respectively.
+There is a dataset to implement each method, "data1.csv" is for Random Forest and "data.csv" is belonged to RF_MOPSO.
+These algorithms indicate the results of the prediction and optimization in MATLAB software.

 The MOPSO algorithm was obtained via: